 Considering the Microchip

-Technology has come a long way in the past few decades, and fortunately, we’ve been able to put many such advances to good use—particularly when it comes to protecting your family.
-Just as you carry ID to identify yourself should you encounter danger or get in an accident, your pet also needs ID to make sure they’re protected when out in the big, overwhelming world.
+Technology has come a long way in the past few decades, and fortunately, we’ve been able to put many such advances to good use—particularly when it comes to protecting your family, as this is PetHub’s major priority.
+Just as you carry ID to identify yourself should you encounter danger or get in an accident; your pet also needs ID to make sure they’re protected when out in the world.
 Unfortunately, too many pets that end up in shelters or become victims of life as a stray were once someone’s loyal companion, a beloved family member whose only mistake was taking a wrong turn.

 While there are numerous things you should do to protect your pet from harm, including keeping them up-to-date on their vaccinations, making sure your pet is licensed, and that they are wearing a pet ID tag on their collar, one of the most useful steps is implanting a microchip.
-Affordable and relatively painless for your pet, a microchip can easily save your pet’s life should they end up in a shelter or picked up by animal control.
+Affordable, quick and simple, a microchip can easily save your pet’s life should they end up in a shelter or picked up by animal control.

 How Does The Microchip Work?

 Injected by a professional by use of a syringe, having your pet microchipped is no more dangerous or uncomfortable than taking them to have their yearly vaccinations.
 Once implanted, the chip stores information on your pet’s identity, including their name, age, breed, any illnesses or medications that they needs, and your personal contact information as well.
 Simply reading the information on the microchip can help get your beloved family pet out of the shelter system, and back home safe where they belong.